Getting a Surety Bond with Bad Credit

 - Poor – 579 or below.

 If your credit score is at 579 or below, you are considered to have very poor credit, and it will be very difficult to secure any kind of loan or credit extension from a company, although you may still be eligible for bad credit surety bonds.
-It’s also possible that you have no real credit history at all, because you haven’t been in business long enough to have accumulated transactions which provide the basis for creditworthiness, and in that case you will generally be lumped into this same category of having poor credit.
+It’s also possible that you have no real credit history at all, because you haven’t been in business long enough to have accumulated transactions that provide the basis for creditworthiness, and in that case, you will generally be lumped into this same category of having poor credit.

 Getting a surety bond with poor credit:

 Applying for a poor credit surety bond is a fairly simple process, and it is not much different from the normal process.
 You will generally have to apply specifically under a poor credit program offered by a surety company, and that will alert the surety company to evaluate your actual creditworthiness and to calculate a monthly premium which would be fair, given the higher risk involved.

 Your application has to be considered in the high-risk category because it is assumed that as an individual with poor credit, you are more likely to cause conditions that would trigger claims against the bond and that you are more likely to default on paying that claim out when one is made.
 These assumptions may indeed be entirely unfounded and inappropriate in your case, but they are legally supported, and will always come into play when your credit score falls below a certain threshold.

 In any case, you will receive a quote for the premium which has been calculated, and you will then have the option of whether or not to accept that assessment.
 If you do, you will then only have to sign a contract, pay the first premium, and you will be issued the bond that you need.
 Assuming that you regularly make your premium payments, your bond program will remain in force for the entire agreed-upon period.

 Where to apply for a bond